iSEE Critical Conversations

-Each forum will generate two products: 1) a scholarly article outlining the consensus solution or key next steps in pursuing a solution; and 2) an op-ed piece submitted to a prominent national media outlet for public dissemination.
+Each forum will generate two products: 1) a scholarly article (example from 2018 Conversation) outlining the consensus solution or key next steps in pursuing a solution; and 2) an op-ed piece submitted to a prominent national media outlet for public dissemination (example from 2018).
 Outcomes from the Critical Conversation also will be shared via social media to spark further awareness and dialogue.

-The growing hypoxic zone in the Gulf of Mexico continues to be a major environmental concern.
-Nitrogen runoff from agricultural sources are a dominant contributor to poor water quality in the Gulf.
+Nitrogen runoff from agricultural sources are a dominant contributor to poor water quality in the Gulf of Mexico.

-The Institute for Sustainability, Energy and Environment is organizing its first Critical Conversation in Spring 2018 to engage researchers and external stakeholders to develop a research agenda geared toward finding actionable solutions and identifying strategic opportunities for collaboration.
+iSEE organized its first Critical Conversation to engage researchers and external stakeholders to develop a research agenda geared toward finding actionable solutions and identifying strategic opportunities for collaboration.

 See the op-ed in The News-Gazette >>>

 Visit the event page >>>